longxiangzhang/longxiangzhang/README.md

-- 👋 Hi, I’m @zhang, longxiang
+- 👋 Hi, I’m @Zhang, Longxiang
 - 👀 I’m interested in speech and language processing
 - 🌱 I’m currently a Master student in Peking University
 - 💞️ I’m looking to collaborate on speech recogniton, natural language processing